alex-safian/mudah-assessment/README.md

 # [Mudah.my](https://www.mudah.my/) Assessment

 This is an assessment for Mudah which is done by Alireza Safian.
-It is React application and includes a table component which displays list of employees' details.
+It is a SPA React application and includes Products and Product page.

 [Demo](https://mudah-assessment.netlify.app/)